tamimmehedi/WebsiteBlocker/README.md

-# WebsiteBlocker
+# Website Blocker
-This is a website blocker python code I have learned from a Udemy Course by Ardit Sulce.
+This is a website blocker using python code that I have learned from a Udemy Course by Ardit Sulce.